 I am conceited.
 A guy I recently dated made this comment about me.
 I was seriously tempted to dismiss it because I know that isn’t true from my perspective.
 Yet, I still wondered if there is any merit in what he said.
 People close to me have described me as humble, so how can I be conceited and humble at the same time?
 Afterwards, I realised he really actually meant egotistical, not conceited – his choice of word was just wrong or perchance his vocabulary is limited (#SeeThereTheEgo #HeWasRight).
 I exude confidence in certain settings – so maybe he confused my stubborn passionate confidence with that?
 Thinking about my confidence, it dawned upon me that it can come across as egotistical if someone does not know me well.
 And true story, knowing me well isn’t something 99% of the human population cares for…

-If you know my history, my ‘I’m Wonder Woman’ attitude makes sense, but the truth is, my life experiences really is no one else’s problem or business but mine.
+If you know my history, my ‘I’m Wonder Woman’ attitude makes sense, but the truth is, my life experiences is really no one else’s problem or business but mine.
 On that premise, I have no right thinking I’m better that everyone else because of what I have endured or gone through.
 I probably could try to defend or justify my attitude, but you know what – enough already now.
-It’s something I’d rather change, certainly not for what that guy thought (Sorry Andykins – it’s not personal), but because this is my journey.
+It’s something I’d rather change, certainly not for the sake of what my guy friend thought, but rather because this is my journey.
 And when I reach my destination at the end of my journey, I want to be the best possible version of myself.
 Because I can.
 Because I want to.

-In a strange way I’m really actually grateful to Andykins.
+In a strange way I’m really actually grateful to that guy I dated (who is now my friend).
 Our interaction forced me into a corner where I had to reflect.
 Everything happens for a reason.

 In recent months I have felt pain and discomfort, trying to understand myself, what I have done, what I thought I should be doing and what I want.
 The pain was good because it indicated the areas of my life where change was required.
 I have learnt to embrace pain and the emotions that come with it.
 The pain is valuable and the emotions are transient if you work with it – not against it.
 If you allow yourself to feel and accept it, acknowledge the reason for it being there and then act accordingly to address the source of the pain.
 My latest realization is, after this is done, any pain I hold onto is not worth any more time in my one single precious life.
 Each person’s one life and their journey is so valuable.
 So incredibly valuable.
 I took the decision that pain will steal no more of my life than necessary.